fengbintu/Neural-Networks-on-Silicon/README.md

 - A Cross-Layer Methodology for Design and Optimization of Networks in 2.5D Systems.
 (Boston Univ., UCSD)

 ### 2018 MICRO
-- **Addressing Irregularity in Sparse Neural Networks:A Cooperative Software/Hardware Approach.** (USTC, CAS)
+- **Addressing Irregularity in Sparse Neural Networks: A Cooperative Software/Hardware Approach.** (USTC, CAS)
 - **Diffy: a Deja vu-Free Differential Deep Neural Network Accelerator.** (University of Toronto)
 - **Beyond the Memory Wall: A Case for Memory-centric HPC System for Deep Learning.** (KAIST)
 - **Towards Memory Friendly Long-Short Term Memory Networks (LSTMs) on Mobile GPUs.** (University of Houston, Capital Normal University)